Coatepeque, Quetzaltenango: Events

 Deportivo Coatepeque football club play in the Liga Nacional (the Major National League) of Guatemalan Football.
 The Serpientes Rojas play their home games in the Israel Barrios Stadium (capacity 24,000, natural grass turf).

 Geographic location

 The Coatepeque urban area has 22 neighborhoods, and its rural area has 15 middle sized villages and 25 small sized ones.

+It is located 40 kilometers south west from Quetzaltenango city.